SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The dataminer.services platform gets updated continuously.
 This change log can help you trace when specific features and changes have become available.

-#### 20 December 2023 - Enhancement - SupportAssistant 1.6.1 [ID_38250]
+#### 20 December 2023 - Enhancement - SupportAssistant 1.6.1 - Additional data offloaded for proactive monitoring [ID_38250]

-From now onwards, additional data like SoftLaunch Options, Installed Solutions, Manager Configurations and BPA test results will be offloaded for proactive monitoring via CDMR.
+From now onwards, additional data like soft-launch options, installed solutions, manager configurations, and BPA test results will also be offloaded for proactive monitoring via CDMR.

 #### 20 December 2023 - Enhancement - Email notifications for expiring and expired DataMiner Express DaaS systems [ID_38235]